Waujito/youtubeUnblock/README.md

 - `--packet-mark=<mark>` Use this option if youtubeUnblock conflicts with other systems rely on packet mark.
 Note that you may want to change accept rule for iptables to follow the mark.

 - `--fbegin` and `--fend` flags: youtubeUnblock supports multiple sets of strategies for specific filters.
 You may want to initiate a new set after the default one, like: `--sni-domains=googlevideo.com --faking-strategy=md5sum --fbegin --sni-domains=youtube.com --faking-strategy=tcp_check --fbegin --sni-domains=l.google.com --faking-strategy=pastseq`.
 Note, that the priority of these sets goes backwards: last is first, default (one that does not start with --fbegin) is last.
 If you start the new section, the default settings are implemented just like youtubeUnblock without any parameters.
 Note that the config above is just an example and won't work for you.

+## UDP

+UDP is another communication protocol.
+Well-known technologies that use it are DNS, QUIC, voice chats.
+UDP does not provide reliable connection and its header is much simpler than TCP thus fragmentation is limited.
+The support provided primarily by faking.
+For QUIC faking may not work well, so use `--quic-drop` if you want to drop all quic traffic.
+For other technologies I recommend to configure UDP support in the separate section from TCP, like `--fbegin --udp-dport-filter=50000-50099 --tls=disabled`.
+See more in flags related to udp and [issues tagged with udp label](https://github.com/Waujito/youtubeUnblock/issues?q=label%3Audp+is%3Aclosed).

 ## Troubleshooting